6 minutes • Marketing

 • What do you think we should change about our product?

 After a handful of calls, patterns will start to emerge.
-You will start to see things more clearly.
-You will also uncover areas where you need more research.
+You will start to see where your product shines and falls short more clearly.
+You will uncover areas where you need more research.

 Bonus: make these customer interviews an integral, ongoing part of your marketing.
 Trigger an email after a few days of a new customer using your products, turn support tickets into discovery opportunities.